MukuD4T4/SuperMarket-Analysis/README.md

 ![Story 2](https://user-images.githubusercontent.com/107141644/177143696-a29c2128-843d-4151-bb23-dbd3eb9ea347.png)

 **Conclusion 3:**
+•	Tables is having the least profit.
-•	It is currently facing a loss of $17,725.
+•	Furniture is currently facing a loss of $17,725.
 Majority of the loss is from consumer segment.
-•	Tables is having the least profit.
 •	We can also see that it played a major role in 2015 loss.
-•	East region is the highest in terms of loss.
+•	East region is facing the maximum loss.

 ![Story 3](https://user-images.githubusercontent.com/107141644/177144986-fdbbc1aa-e289-4631-b3a3-6a765258cd3c.png)

 **Conclusion 4:**
-•	Top 3 Sates selling tables at profit: Washington, Virginia and Michigan.
+•	Top 3 States selling tables at profit: Washington, Virginia and Michigan.
-•	Top 3 Sates selling tables at loss: New York, Illinois and North Carolina.
+•	Top 3 States selling tables at loss: New York, Illinois and North Carolina.

 ![Story 4](https://user-images.githubusercontent.com/107141644/177150222-cfae28ec-dae9-4f79-b4f9-528433732f3b.png)